-2. Understanding positive discipline

-- "What do you see happening in this picture?"

-- Why do you think that this is happening?

-- How do you think the parent is feeling?

-- How do you think the child is feeling?

-- What do you think might happen

-Remind parents and caregivers about children's development - they may misbehave because they are learning and growing.

-Use the examples below to discuss the difference between punishment and discipline, asking: "Why might the child do this?
-Does the child understand what they have done is "wrong"?
-Is there another reason for the child's behavior (e.g., hunger, disability, sadness)?
-Are we treating all children the same, e.g. boys and girls?"

-- Baby (9 months) cries even when asked to stop. - Child (10 years) steals food because hungry. - Teen (15 years) skips off rather than coming home after school.

-3. Stimulation activities

-Show the picture on the next picture (Values and Discipline #2).
-Ask what is happening in the picture using the guiding questions on the back of the flip chart.
+1. Reflection questions (5 minutes) 2.
+Understanding positive disc "What do you see happening in this picture?"
+Why do you think that this is happening?
+How do you think the parent is feeling?
+How do you think the parent is feeling?
+Remind parents and caregivers about children's development are learning and growing.
+Use the examples below to discuss the difference between pur might the child do this?
+Does the child understand what they have reason for the child's behavior (e.g., hunger, disability, sadness)? e.g. boys and girls?"
+Baby (9 months) cries even when asked to stop.
+Child (10 years) steals food because hungry.
+Teen (15 years) skips off rather than coming home after school 3.
+Stimulation activities minutes) 4.
+Home practice Show the picture on the next picture (Values and Discipline #2).
+Ask what is in the picture using the guiding questions on the back of the flip chart.
+Discuss rules and consequences (in an age appro Think about how you might role model important

 Ask the parent or caregiver which techniques will be useful with their own children.
 Once you have discussed these techniques, turn back to this sheet to discuss activity.

-- Discuss rules and consequences (in an age appropriate way with your children) - Think about how you might role model important values - See if you can 'catch your child being good' and praise them
+See if you can 'catch your child being good' and praise them